IbrahimAlgadi/PaySim/README.md

   - 1 - Creating simple payment simulator

 * V 0.2
-  - 2 - Creating simulator with fixed card numbers and card checking
+  - 1 - Creating simulator with fixed card numbers and card checking
-  - 3 - Implementing All sorts of error responses regarding card credit and so
+  - 2 - Implementing All sorts of error responses regarding card credit and so

 V 0.3
-  - 4 - Creating a full fledged payment simulator with a UI configuration settings for easing the use of the
+  - 1 - Creating a full fledged payment simulator with a UI configuration settings for easing the use of the

+For some time I am planning to create another implementation with another environment so you need not only to install Python to work, I am planning to implement it in **JavaScript (NodeJS)**, **Go**, **PHP (Laravel)**, **Ruby** ... etc

+if you are interested and you want to update and add the other implementation you can contribute and start adding the logic

+we can change the folder structure to accommodate other programming languages as well

 ## Getting help